brunoccst/az-204-developing-solutions-for-microsoft-azure/chapters/virtual-machines.md

 * 3 year reserved (~78% discount)

 If you are sure you're going to use a VM for a year or three years, selecting the respective payment commitment can save you money.
-If you choose the _pay as you go_ option, you will be charged the standard way - per hour.
+If you choose the _pay as you go_ option, you will be charged the standard way - per usage.

 You can also select whether you want the compute payment to be done **monthly** or **upfront**.